Let’s talk about the work you’ve done

 Allow the customer to choose between pre-populated data, enter custom data, or use local file information for 30+ fields.

 Design, Set, Go.
 I sketched and sketched, I worked through user flows, and I designed interactions.
+I worked with senior leadership to get buy in on a new design pattern for this.
 I presented to the Product Owners and Developers, and incorporated that all into a solution.
-This was weeks of work, tweaking flows and adjusting for ever so changing requirements.
+This was months of work, tweaking flows and adjusting for ever so changing requirements.

-This project lasted between about 5 months and is currently in pilot.
+This project lasted about 5 months (with an additional 2+ months for a phase 2) and is currently in pilot.

 Project: Boarding / Number

 Participants: 1 UX Designer, 2 Agile Cells / Dev Teams, 3 Product Owners